Suzanne Vega: Theater

 Vega and Duncan Sheik wrote a play Carson McCullers Talks About Love, about the life of the writer Carson McCullers.
 In the play directed by Kay Matschullat, which premiered in 2011, Vega alternates between monologue and songs.
 Vega and Sheik were nominated for Outstanding Music in a Play for the 57th annual Drama Desk awards.

-The album Lover, Beloved: Songs from an Evening with Carson McCullers, based on this play, was released in 2016.
+The studio album Lover, Beloved: Songs from an Evening with Carson McCullers, based on this play, was released in 2016.
 Vega considers it to be a third version, because it's rewritten, and she made the first version in college.

-In early 2020, Vega played the role of "Band Leader" in an off-Broadway musical based on the 1969 movie Bob & Carol & Ted & Alice, directed by Scott Elliott and produced at The New Group in New York City.
+In early 2020, Vega played the role of "Band Leader" in an off-Broadway musical based on the comedy-drama film Bob & Carol & Ted & Alice (1969), directed by Scott Elliott and produced at The New Group in New York City.
 She replaced Sheik, who wrote the show's music and co-wrote the lyrics with Amanda Green.
-In his review for The New York Times, critic Ben Brantley called the "brandy-voiced" Vega "a delightful, smoothly sardonic presence.
+In his review for The New York Times, critic Ben Brantley called the "brandy-voiced" Vega "a delightful, smoothly sardonic presence."

 Amanuensis Productions

-Vega established her own recording label after the 2008 economic crisis.
+Vega established her own record label after the 2008 financial crisis.
 From that point, she stopped working for Blue Note Records and started thinking about re-recording her back catalog with new arrangements and gaining control over her works (which she eventually did with the 2014 Close-Up Series).

 The name "Amanuensis Productions" was meant as a private joke about "servant" (amanuensis) owning the "masters" (recording masters), also a pun at A&M still legally owning her previous master tapes.

 Running the label proved to be harder than she expected.
 In 2015, it barely "broke even", but new licenses were coming for "Tom's Diner".